The Heartbreaking Truth About Easter Rabbits: Why Rabbits Should Never Be Holiday Gifts

 History of the Easter Bunny

-Just say NO to Bunnies for Easter!
+Just say NO to Rabbits for Easter!

 Lack of Commitment: Rabbits can live for many years (up to 10 years or more), so they require a long-term commitment.
 Giving a rabbit as a gift may not consider the long-term responsibility involved in caring for them.